-- Standard diversity indices [b]: Compute several common indices of diversity, like the number of alleles, the number of segregating loci, the heterozygosity level, etc. (see section 8.1.1). - Output sample allele frequencies for all loci [b]: Output allele frequencies at all loci for all populations.
+- Standard diversity indices [b]: Compute several common indices of diversity, like the number of alleles, the number of segregating loci, the heterozygosity level, etc. (see section 8.1.1). - Compute missing data frequencies [b]: - Output sample allele frequencies for all loci [b]: Output allele frequencies at all loci for all populations.
 Creates a separate file for each locus in the result directory.
-File names are "AllFreqLocus\XXX.txt", where XXX is the locus number.
+File names are "AllFreqLocus_XXX.txt", where XXX is the locus number.
 On each row, the frequencies of an allele are listed for all sampled populations.
-The names of the populations are listed in a separate file, called "PopNames.txt". - Molecular diversity indices [b]: Check box for computing several indices of diversity at the molecular level. - Compute minimum spanning tree among haplotypes [b]: Computes a minimum spanning tree and a minimum spanning network among the haplotypes found in each population sample (see section 8.1.2.9).
-This option is only valid for haplotypic data.
+The names of the populations are listed in a separate file, called "PopNames.txt". - Site frequency spectrum which can be downloaded from http://cmpg.unibe.ch/software/fastsimcoal2/.
+Arlequin computed three types of SFS.